The tibial nerve is one of two terminal branches of the sciatic nerve and supplies the leg and foot with motor and sensory supply.

 - articular twigs to the knee, ankle and foot joints

-- muscular branches in the posterior compartment of the leg
+- muscular branches in the posterior compartments of the leg (superficial posterior and deep posterior compartments)

 - sural nerve